 In 1976, the school was renamed the Albers School of Business, to honor Eva Albers, a generous donor to Seattle University, and her husband George, a local business pioneer.
 The naming was in recognition of their support for the university and their work in the community.
 Later, their daughter, Genevieve Albers, who took an accounting course in the School of Commerce and Finance, befriended the business school more specifically, with a gift of $8.4 million in 2002.

 In 1980, the MBA program was accredited by AACSB.
-The expansion to the Eastside campus in Bellevue was begun in 1989.
 In 1990, the school's name was changed to the Albers School of Business and Economics.